sheeshpaul/webcomponents-redux/README.md

 There are two ways to integrate Redux into a Web Component.

 ### Single Class Model
 In a single class model, both UI and Redux logic is in one class.
+In the example CounterElement class below, mapStateToProps is implemented in the same class.

 ```javascript
 class CounterElement extends HTMLElement {